 The 1 that got away...

-However, I will say that it is totally worth it to head to a local pharmacy as soon as you are at your destination and pick up an ammonium/sting reliever pen.
+If you don't end up bringing this or something similar to it with you, I will say that it is totally worth it to head to a local pharmacy as soon as you are at your destination and pick up an ammonium/sting reliever pen.
 All beach towns have them.

 If you cannot possibly get to a pharmacy, don't despair.
 The lifeguards should all have the medicine in their first aid kit.
 In fact it was the life guard at the beach outside of Marsala that made our screaming little girl feel better.
 So make sure you spot the lifeguard stand as you arrive on the beach...just in case!